21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 - How this process will be implemented on your site

-AB Testing and CRO agencies assure you that they are experts following a “rigorous process.”
+AB Testing and Optimization agencies assure you that they are experts following a “rigorous process.”
 But if you are trusting someone with your website, you need as much information as possible.
 This includes knowing how they will interpret your site and evaluate each page.

 Hypotheses should be guided by qualitative research.
 It is the only way to explain “why” a website does or does not convert.
 The explanations provided through qualitative research can then be tested and applied.

-A serious CRO agency will expect to perform qualitative research in advance of running AB tests.
+A serious agency will expect to perform qualitative research in advance of running AB tests.
 This is so that they can gain a fuller understanding of your visitors.
 The methods involved in qualitative research include:

 - Online questionnaires